Calen-Ray/tic-tac-toe/README.md

 # tic-tac-toe
-Basic game of tic-tac-toe I made on a place ride.
+Basic game of tic-tac-toe I made on a plane ride.